 You made it!

 Take a deep breath.
-It’s wonderful to welcome you into this space.
+My name is Katie and it’s wonderful to welcome you into this space.

 Our culture is demanding isn’t it?
 I juggle as an administrator, master scheduler, wife, and daughter by day and a writer by night.